 I saved nearly 80% on hosting costs using AWS over DigitalOcean

 If you’re not familiar with CloudFront, it’s simply a CDN like CloudFlare, only it gives you significantly more flexibility and power, and some will point out security as well.
 Not only does CloudFront integrate with S3, upon moving to it I saw AsiaPac traffic pick up like never before. 你好

 There’s little need to get into the awesomeness of Markdown and how elegant it makes writing for the Web, but I would like to touch on why I chose Atom over SublimeText.
 After using Sublime for five years it took a few pairing sessions with a younger developer earlier this year to help me see the light and make the switch.
 What with its stellar GitHub integration and sexy interface, Atom is just a damn pleasure to use—something I could never say about SublimeText.

 One of the benefits of working with static websites over a traditional CMS is that content doesn’t get buried in some hard-to-reach database table.
 Instead, content is stored in plain text along with your code, allowing it to be version controlled – making post authoring, revising and editing much easier, and also helps prevent accidental deletion of content.

-For several years I was using GitHub for source control, but I’ve decided to switch to Gitea after recently becoming aware of it .
+For several years I was using GitHub for source control, but I’ve decided to switch to Gitea shortly after becoming aware of it.
 The immediate benefit I see to using Gitea is that it allows me to host my source code privately without paying the $7 monthly fee GitHub charges for hosting private repos.